QSmally/QDB-Legacy/README.md

 # QDB3

-JSON wrapper data mangement package for Node.js
+JSON Data Mangement

-> QDB is a high level data management package which you can import for storing local JavaScript Objects without corruptions.
-You may connect to multiple JSON files, apart or in a pool, edit data directly or use built-in functions, use polling for multi-process data access and create backups of your databases.
-Our library can withdraw corruptions and allows for a wide diversity of data transfer.
+**From this release onwards, we will backport features from v4 and start to migrate to SQL (and JSON support).**

-QDB is getting ready for a migration to two packets!
-This module will be split up into just the database and utilities, so if you just want to use the data management utilities, you can install just that module.
+> QDB is a high level data management for storing local JavaScript Objects without corruptions.
+Connect to multiple JSON files, use connection pooling, edit data directly or use QDB's built-in functions.

 # Main Features
 * Store in JSON.
 Easily managable or use QDB's [utility functions](https://qdb.qbot.eu/documentations/functions).